-The Governors' Audit Committee understands its specific reporting responsibilities on data quality, and during 2020/21 has received reports on data quality matters and actions being taken for the continual improvement of systems and processes for the recording and reporting of the required returns.
+The Governors' Audit Committee understands its specific reporting responsibilities on data quality, and during 2021/22 has received reports on data quality matters and actions being taken for the continual improvement of systems and processes for the recording and reporting of the required returns.

 Internal audit services are contracted out.
-In 2020/21 they were carried out by KCG, following a tender process for new internal auditors in 2019 for KCG to deliver internal audit services from 1 August 2019 to 31st July 2022, with an option to extend the contract thereafter.
-The Audit Committee agreed the programme of reviews for 2020/21 with KCG.
+In 2021/22 they were carried out by KCG, following a tender process for new internal auditors in 2019 for KCG to deliver internal audit services from 1 August 2019 to 31st July 2022, with an option to extend the contract thereafter.
+The Audit Committee agreed the programme of reviews for 2021/22 with KCG.
+The University agreed to extend the contract of KCG from 1 August 2022 to 31st July 2025.

 A resolution, to appoint BDO LLP as our external auditor for the forthcoming year, was proposed and approved at the meeting of the Board of Governors on 17th November 2020.
-Between September and October 2021, the University undertook a tendering process for the appointment of external auditors for the next 5 years, in accordance with the requirements of the OfS.
-BDO LLP were the successful applicant and the appointment would be recommended to the Board of Governors for approval on 16th November 2021.
+Between September and October 2021, the University undertook a tendering process for the appointment of external auditorsfor the next 5 years, in accordance with the requirements of the OfS.
+BDO LLP were the successful applicant and the appointment was approved by the Board of Governors on 16th November 2021